celery/celery/docs/tutorials/daemonizing.rst

 directory to when it starts (to find the module containing your app, or your configuration module).

-The daemonization script is configured by the file ``/etc/default/celeryd``, which is a shell (sh) script.
+The daemonization script is configured by the file :file:`/etc/default/celeryd`, which is a shell (:command:`sh`) script.
 You can add environment variables and the configuration options below to this file.
-To add environment variables you must also export them (e.g. ``export DISPLAY=":0"``)
+To add environment variables you must also export them (e.g. :command:`export DISPLAY=":0"`)

 ..
 Admonition:: Superuser privileges required

-    The init scripts can only be used by root, and the shell configuration file must also be owned by root.
+    The init-scripts can only be used by root, and the shell configuration file must also be owned by root.

-    Unprivileged users do not need to use the init script, instead they can use the :program:`celery multi` utility (or :program:`celery worker --detach`):
+    Unprivileged users do not need to use the init-script, instead they can use the :program:`celery multi` utility (or :program:`celery worker --detach`):